 It is human nature to want to be productive and achieve things for the sake of any cause you believe in, such as Islam.
 But ideally, your Islam should not be in any way attached to results.

 Even if you were the only remaining human on earth, you can still perfectly apply Islam in your life, achieving your mission in life and a great success in the afterlife.

-Your mission is the same as the Prophet’s mission, peace be upon him.
+Your mission is the same as the Prophet’s mission, .
 It is to read the Quran and apply it wherever you can in your life, living by its manners, principles and philosophy.

 When speaking of placing humans on Earth, God said to the angels, “I am placing a steward on Earth.”
 What is a steward?
 It is someone who takes care of something, for example a farm, for the sake of its owner, until the owner comes back.

 We Muslims (and faithful Christians and others) are stewards on Earth.
 Our job is to take care of it for the sake of its Master.
 And this is achieved by following God’s Straight Path.
 The Straight Path is a program designed to ensure two things: humanity’s long-term survival (by placing various mechanisms to ensure that humanity doesn’t die out), and humanity’s short-term moral integrity (never justifying evil in the name of the greater good, never saying “the end justifies the means”).

 We stewards are God’s representatives on Earth, and an important part of our stewardship is to keep God’s remembrance alive:

 "And I have chosen you so listen to what is being revealed.

 "Indeed, I am God, there is no god except Me, so worship Me and establish the prayer for My remembrance.
 (The Quran, verses 20:13-14)